JonasPihlaja/Webshop-with-Django-React-Vite/README.md

 # React + Vite + Django

+## This is a sample webshop where users are able to sell, buy and update products.

 ## Dependencies

 To get this project working you will need to install the frontend dependencies from ./frontend/package.json and the backend dependencies from ./sellersmarket/requirements.txt